xmos/lib_sw_pll/README.rst

 Support
 *******

-This package is supported by XMOS Ltd. Issues can be raised against the software at www.xmos.com/support
+This package is supported by XMOS Ltd. Issues can be raised against the software at `www.xmos.com/support <https://www.xmos.com/support>`_ or using GitHub `issues <https://github.com/xmos/lib_sw_pll/issues>`_.